This time of year, as the leaves start to fall, it’s fun to create a cute leaf man people fall craft for kids!

 Be sure to grab a lot of leaves so you can also do activities like these leaf rubbings.

-Later, pull out a sheet of adhesive back googly eyes.
+Later, pull out a sheet of adhesive back googly eyes to make your leaf people.

-My two year old loved this activity and was able to easily pull the googly eyes from the plastic sheet and place them right on the leaves.
+My two year old loved this leaf man activity.
+And he was able to easily pull the googly eyes from the plastic sheet and place them right on the leaves.

 Try these Fall Activities for Toddlers!